Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     1. Extract the downloaded `akmenu-next-flashcart/dsi/3ds.zip` file with [7-Zip](https://www.7-zip.org/).

-    1. From within the AKMenu-Next files, copy the `_nds` folder to your SD card root, clicking `Replace files` if on Windows or Linux, or `Merge` if on MacOS:
+    1. From within the AKMenu-Next files, copy the `_nds` folder to your SD card root, clicking `Replace files` if on Windows or Linux, or `Merge` if on MacOS.

+    **Please follow the below according to the system you are using:**

     #### If you are on a flashcart